mrtztg/k8s-notes/README.md

           secretName: db-secret
     ```
     - Note that in this way, each secret value will be stored in a separated file.
 For example DB_PASSWORD value will be sit in `/opt/db-secret-volumes/DB_PASSWORD` file.

+### Encrypt data at rest
+- If we want to encrypt data at rest (like secrets), see [Encrypting Confidential Data at Rest](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/)

+## Multi-container Pods
+- Sometimes we may like to place more than one container in a Pod.
+Than Pod will act like a localhost for all those containers and they can easily access each other without network configuration or access to the same data storage (inside Pod) together.

 # Additional Commands